RoPerrier/CTJ/README.md

   - **Rubric.py**: Contains functions related to Rubric assessments.
   - **selection.py**: Contains selection logic, based on information theory.
   - **util.py**: Utility functions.

-### License_idea Directory

-This directory contains preliminary legal information.
-Please note that the project is not yet licensed, so it should not be used in any official capacity:

-- **LICENSE**: A draft of the project's potential license.
-- **NOTICE.txt**: Contains information about all third-party packages used in the project and the files in which they are utilized.
-- **README.txt**: Additional information.

 ### Notebook Directory